gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/networking/technologies/vrss/vrss-manage.md

 ```

-## portas do switch vRSS no Hyper-V
+## <a name="vrss-on-hyper-v-switch-ports"></a>portas de comutador vRSS no Hyper-V

-No host do Hyper-V, você também deve habilitar vRSS na porta do comutador Virtual do hyper\-v.
+No host do Hyper-V, você também deve habilitar o vRSS sobre o Hyper\-porta do comutador Virtual V.

 **Exiba as configurações atuais:**